 Gore Mountain offers gorgeous vistas and even better ski slopes, so it grabs first place.
 But if you want the most reliable snowfall, low prices, and a wider range of dining options, McCauley Mountain Ski Center could be your winning choice.
 Holimont Ski Area, on the other hand, offers a good balance between ski options and amenities with the advantage of quick access from the nearest bus terminal and airport.

 If you wanna hit Gore Mountain, jump on a bus or train to Lake George, NY and then rent a car to get to the resort.
-For Whiteface Mountain, a bus or train to Lake Placid, NY will take you right in the middle of the action.
+For Whiteface Mountain, a bus or train to Lake Placid, NY will take you right in the middle of the action, but if you have your own car you could also drive up Whiteface Mountain.
 For Holiday Valley and Holimont Ski Area, a bus to Ellicottville, NY will bring right to entrances of both resorts.

 Get your share of the winter wilderness and oodles of snow with the added advantage of fantastic amenities at Canaan Valley Resort, the top ski resort in the Southeast For the sheer number of restaurant and accommodation options, Sugar Mountain Resort takes the crown, whereas Snowshoe Mountain comes out on top in terms of ski trail options if not price.
 Meanwhile, Winterplace Ski Resort is just a hop and a skip from the bus station or airport – a good choice for those who are in a hurry to hit the slopes.